Content writing: The definition of rough draft

 I would say that colloquially using the term rough draft is very similar to saying first draft.
 It’s the first draft that you are sharing.
 “Hey, could you take a look at this rough draft of my article?”
 It’s really the same as saying “Hey, could you take a look at this first draft of my article?”

 And at the end of the day, the first draft that I show to somebody is usually not the true first draft anyway – as I run through several iterations before I show anything to anyone.
+If you’re struggling with your drafts, you might find it helpful to consider services like do my assignment by WritePaper to guide you through the process.

 Sometimes a rough draft might be an expanded outline.
 So basically it has the section details, followed by a little bit more detail on what will be talked about in those sections.